timonys1998/RiptideEngineV2.0/RiptideEngineV2.0/2DAE01_Exam_Timo_Nys/ReadMe.txt

 inputcomponent.

 My scenegraph makes sure only the scene currently set active is Updated and Rendered -> this to improve performance.

+My player is an observer that listens to events like picking up certain pickups.
+Then the players data is updated accordingly.

 Future changes: More error handling, Scaling of textures, rotation